vernes/YiiMailer/README.md

 ## Examples

-Two examples included: one for standard contact form in yii webb app and the other one for yii console app.
+Two examples included: one for standard contact form in yii web app and the other one for yii console app.